-I also don’t do any fishing now and haven’t for many years, but I can remember those times like they were yesterday.
-My Dad would give me a long cane pole with a long line and a fishing bobber tied to it.
+I do any fishing now and haven’t for many years, but I can remember those times like they were yesterday.
+My Dad would give me a cane pole with a long line and a fishing bobber tied to it.
 I was young, so this was great.
 He’d tell me to watch the fishing bobber and when it started to bobble a little, he’d say, “Don’t jerk the line, just slowly move the pole to keep the line tight and let the fish play with it a bit.
 Wait till they take the bobber down a lot or all the way under.
 That way you know they’ve got the hook in their mouth.”
 Then he’d have me jerk the fishing pole hard to make sure the hook caught the fish in the mouth.
 In other words, you didn’t just set your pole out and wait for the fish to bite it, you paid attention, and let your fingers feel the attention the fish was giving to your baited hook and respond so that you could catch the fish.
 It worked just like he said.
 I was quite a happy fishergirl.

 A man can catch my attention, but very few get me to even think about a relationship with them, let alone to be submissive.
 My last boyfriend, Michael, not only stopped me dead in my tracks when we met, but then he pursued me like there was no tomorrow.
 Alright, I’ll admit that he might have subconsciously known something about his impending death since he did tell me from the time we met that he knew he was going to die at the same age his dad did (and he did die at the same age), but even so, he knew he wanted me from the moment we met.
 (Honestly, so did I, I knew that I wanted him, too.)

 What did he do that made him stand out above the rest and how did he catch me?
 First of all, there was no disappearing.
 We met in an online virtual game.
 He was on the next night and the next and the next and so on and he chose to spend that time with me.
 He was consistently there every single night.